preset-io/testmcpy/CONTRIBUTING.md

 ## Recognition

-All contributors will be recognized in the project's documentation and release notes.
+All contributors are recognized in our release notes.
+Significant contributions may be highlighted in the README.

+## Questions?

+Don't hesitate to ask!
+Open a discussion or comment on an existing issue.
+We're here to help.

-Thank you for contributing to the MCP Testing Framework!
+Thank you for contributing to testmcpy!